Connecticut Judicial Branch Law Libraries

 • Sec.
 29-36f.
 Eligibility certificate for pistol or revolver.

 • Sec.
-29-36fg.
+29-36g.
 Application for eligibility certificate.
 Criminal history records check.
 Deadline for approval or denial of application.
 Form of certificate.
 Change of address.
 Confidentiality of name and address of certificate holder.
 Scope of certificate.

 • Sec.
 29-36h.
 Fee for eligibility certificate.
 Expiration and renewal of eligibility certificate.

 • Sec.
 29-36i.
 Revocation of eligibility certificate.
+Reinstatement.

 Fisheries and Game

 • Sec.
 26-73.
 Hunting on Sunday.
+Bow and arrow hunting of deer on private property.

 • Sec.
 26-86a.
 Game management.
 Deer hunting; permitted weapons, locations, bag limits.
 Consent forms; permits, selection process.